Category Archives: Japanese Royals

 Prince Hitachi in 1939; Credit – Wikipedia

 After being privately tutored, Prince Hitachi completed his elementary and secondary education at The Gakushūin (Peers School) in Tokyo, established in 1847 to educate the children of Japan’s nobility.
-During the American Occupation of Japan, following World War II, he was tutored in English and Western culture, along with some of his siblings.
+During the American Occupation of Japan, following World War II, Prince Hitachi and some of his siblings were tutored in English and Western culture.
 In 1958, Prince Hitachi graduated from Gakushuin University Faculty of Science Department of Chemistry with a Bachelor’s degree.
 After that, he became a research student at the University of Tokyo Graduate School of Science studying cellular biology.

 Embed from Getty Images